postsharp/postsharp-emails/30-caching.md

 In total, CloudCalculator performed 1 operation(s).
 ```

-You can see from the transformed code that Metalama has automatically pulled the ICachingService interface into the CloudCalculator.
-You can also see from the resulting application output That the CloudCalculator was run once and its output result was then cached and that cached result used on the subsequent occasions that it was called.
+From the transformed code, it is evident that Metalama has automatically incorporated the ICachingService interface into the CloudCalculator.
+The output shows that the CloudCalculator was executed once, its output result was cached, and the cached result was used on subsequent calls.

-Without doubt Metalama has made the process of cache implementation much simpler.
+Without a doubt, Metalama significantly simplifies the process of cache implementation.

-Not every project warrants or requires the use of Dependency Injection and in any event it couldn't be used for the purposes of caching static methods.
-Fortunately Metalama Caching can be used without DI.
+Not every project requires or warrants the use of Dependency Injection, and it cannot be used for caching static methods.
+However, Metalama Caching can be used without DI.

-Doing so is as simple as adding a small configuration file to your project.
+This can be achieved by adding a small configuration file to your project:

 ```c#
 using Metalama.Patterns.Caching.Aspects;